#1970s #1980s #1990s

 Wikipedia states the series looked at more controversial storylines such as abortion, rape and suicide.
 But tbh as a kid, these would have gone over my head as I would have been too busy looking for Dallas stars which in this series included Patrick Duffy (again), Christopher Atkins (John Ross’s Counsellor / Sue Ellen’s toyboy) John Beck (Mark Graison) and Audrey Landers (Afton Cooper).
 Other more surprising Guest Stars included George Clooney and Johnny Depp.

 Fantasy Island – Intro [HQ], Jan Schmelter

-It even had a crossover with the Love Boat which was bizarre when you think about it as everyone visited by aeroplane.
-The catchphrase “the plane boss the plane” from those retro days signalled the guest star arrivals.
-Guest stars included Tanya Roberts (Charlie’s Angels (1980-81), Cybill Shepherd (Moonlighting (1985-89)) and Eleanor Parker from The Sound of Music (1965), Eleanor Parker.
+It even had a crossover with The Love Boat which was bizarre when you think about it as everyone visited by aeroplane.
+Tattoo’s catchphrase was “the plane boss the plane” and signalled the guest star arrivals.
+Guest stars included Tanya Roberts (Charlie’s Angels (1980-81), Cybill Shepherd (Moonlighting (1985-89)) and Eleanor Parker from The Sound of Music (1965).

 Dallasers included John Beck (again), Charlene Tilton (Lucy Ewing) and Victoria Principal (Pamela Ewing).
 Other Hollywood names included Michelle Pfeiffer and singer, Tom Jones.